dexie/dexie-website-old/cloud/docs/access-control.md

 ## The Public Realm

-As mentioned before, realms can be created any time, but there are also one "built-in" realm per user, representing the user's private data.
-Those realms have the same ID as the user's ID.
+As mentioned before, realms can be created any time, but there is also one "built-in" realm per user, representing the user's private data.
+This realm has the same ID as the user's ID.
 There is also another built-in realm with the id "rlm-public".
 All users, also unauthenicated users, have visibility / sync access to it.
 By default, only the owner of the database has permissions to mutate data in the public realm but everyone have access to see and access its data online or offline.

 Public data can be populated using the REST API.